ohturuokasovellus/OhtuRuokasovellus/documentation/developersGuide.md

 * `lang` contains `react-i18next` package configuration file and translation files
 * `styles` application styling is configurated here
 * `utils` contains utilities for React components

+## Security
+Application has a few layers of security:
+* *Database encryption*: sensitive data is encrypted in database.
+[See instructions](databaseEncryption.md)
+* *User session*: session is created after logging in
+* *Token authentication*: JWT token is passed to authenticate user actions
+* Authorization happens in backend where token is broken down and verified
+* *Admin*: admin-status is granted by making SQL query directly into the database.
+[See instructions](admin.md)

 ## CI/CD pipeline
 * `main` branch contains code that is according to our Definition of Done and is used in production environment